ricardobcl/Interval-Tree-Clocks/README.markdown

 ### Sample code C

-The initial Stamp must be initialized as a _seed_, after that, the Stamps are modified according to the operation that has been executed.
+The initial Stamp must be initialized as a _seed_.
+After that, the Stamps are modified according to the operation that has been executed.
 All operations use pointers to Stamps and return an _int_ value as a result for the success of the operations, meaning that the resulting Stamp, or Stamps, are returned by reference.

 ```C